 Golden Paper Wasp (seemingly refers specifically to its former subspecies, P. aurifer

 Polistes fuscatus (Fabricius)

 fuscatus — Latin for "dark, smoky-colored"

-Hypervariable in color and pattern; the separation of P. fuscatus
+A hypervariable paper wasp in color and pattern; the separation of P. fuscatus

 from related species remains the greatest taxonomic problem of the northeastern Vespidae fauna. (see Canadidan Journal of Arthropod Identification